FREEDuu/utmb-race-NeuralNetowrk/README.md

 ## How i scrape the data

-Everything i scraped is totally accessible online, for free I use the script in api/ folder to do so
+Everything i scraped is totally accessible online, for free, I use the script in api/ folder to do so

 ## How i train the model